bradleyq/light_painter/README.md

 - Compute layers in search tree.
 #### aggregate_6
 - Traverses search tree to store light screen coordinates into a light storage texture.
-#### light, light_t
+#### light_apply, light_apply_t, light_apply_i
-- Computes lighting color at each screen pixel.
-This pass is run on diffuse and transparency targets respectively.
+- Computes lighting color at each screen pixel and apply the lighting to designated target. main, translucent, item_entity.
-#### light_apply, light_apply_t
-- Apply lighting to designated target.
 #### transparency
 - Custom `transparency` pass that hides light markers and uses blend results of `light_apply` and `light_apply_t` for composite.